tomasp12345/Complaints_and_requests_system__CLOUD/README.md

 # PQRS System — Transportes RG

 This repo showcases my experience developing a complaints-and-requests management system I built for a Colombian logistics company.
-While i cannot share the code, i can and will share my developement process.
 "PQRS" stands for Peticiones, Quejas, Reclamos y Sugerencias — the formal channel companies here use to track customer requests and complaints.

 The source code is in a private repo since it's an internal tool for a real company, so this README is a walkthrough of what I built and the decisions behind it rather than the code itself.
 Happy to go through it in an interview.